 In addition to this specification, FIGI is provided as an ODM/OWL 2 compliant ontology with two supporting OWL 2 vocabularies.
-The ontology is defined using the ODM 1.1 stereotypes for RDF and OWL, and is explained via UML diagrams and corresponding tables describing the relevant model elements (the source for which is included as part of this specification in separate machine-readable files).
+The ontology is defined using the ODM 1.1 stereotypes for RDF and OWL and is explained via UML diagrams and corresponding tables describing the relevant model elements (the source for which is included as part of this specification in separate machine-readable files).

-Each of the classes specified here are direct reflections of the concepts defined in Section 4, 12126.1 and 146.2 with the single exception of Financial Instrument which is defined as follows:
+Each of the classes specified here are direct reflections of the concepts defined in Section 4, Error!
+Bookmark not defined.Error!
+Bookmark not defined.6.1 and Error!
+Bookmark not defined.6.2 with the single exception of Financial Instrument which is defined as follows: